AndersonQ/gogettingstarted/00-interfaces/README.md

 ```

 Looking at these two implementations of `Hello` helps to understand the reason any change a method does on its receiver
-only affects the instance in which the method is invoked if, and only if, the receiver is a pointer.
-Bellow we see it
+only affects the instance in which the method is invoked if the receiver is a pointer.
+Bellow we see it in practice.
-in practice.

 ```go
 func (p Person) Hello() {